Futuboard/Futuboard/README.md

 #### Backend testing

-Pytest unit tests can be run with the commands:
+Pytest unit tests can be run with the commands (locally, inside the virtual environment or docker container):

 ```
 cd backend/